GCT Featured Articles

 Here's a simple diagram of the functional flow of community solar:

-A great example of a successful series of community solar developments is in Austin, Texas.
+A great example of a successful series of community solar developments can be found in Austin, Texas.
 Austin Energy is a community-owned utility, a not-for-profit, enterprise of the City of Austin.
-Austin energy is the 8th largest public-owned utility in the United States.
-Austin Energy, in partnership with the City of Austin, as well as other private businesses and community members, has developed community solar projects though successful public-private partnerships; providing community solar service throughout much of the Austin city community.
+The 8th largest public-owned utility in the United States is Austin Energy.
+Austin Energy, in partnership with the City of Austin, as well as other private businesses and community members, has developed community solar projects.
+Though successful public-private partnerships, they provide community solar service throughout the Austin city community.

-Net metering is for homeowners and business owners who have solar PV systems on their rooftop or on their property; and may generate more electricity than the property uses during the day when the sun is out.
-Net metering allows owners with solar panels on their property, and who generate excess electricity from solar, to sell the electricity they aren’t using back to the utility for credit to their utility bill.
-Net metering is also a way to provide energy back to the grid; solar-generated electricity is sent from properties in net metering systems to the grid, to power other homes and businesses in the community.
+Net metering is for homeowners and business owners who have solar PV systems on their rooftop or on their property, and may generate more electricity than the property uses during the day when the sun is out.
+Owners with solar panels on their property net metering allows property owners to sell the electricity they aren't using back to the utility for credit to their utility bill.
+Solar-generated electricity is sent from properties in net metering systems back to the grid; to power other homes and businesses in the community.

 Solar PV systems are connected to the grid via the owner’s service panel and meter in order for the solar PV installation and property owner to participate in the net metering program.
 The owner of the PV system is credited when excess energy is generated than that which is needed for the home, i.e. times when the meter moves “backward”.
 The customer then pays the “net” of the meter moving in both directions – forwards to measure power purchased (when the home demand is greater than the power generated by their PV panels), and backward when power is returned to the grid.
 The net consumption is then charged on the utility bill.